equalitie/ouinet/README.md

 After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/cache-ipns` (cache index IPNS ID) to be used by clients.
-If `injector/ouinet-injector.conf` has `listen-on-tls` configured, the injector will also generate a `tls-cert.pem` file which you should distribute to clients for TLS access.
+The injector will also generate a `tls-cert.pem` file which you should distribute to clients for TLS access.

 To start the injector in headless mode, you can run: